Chuck Turner: Boston City Council

 In November 1999, Turner was elected to the Boston City Council as the member for District 7, which encompasses the neighborhoods of Roxbury and Lower Roxbury, as well as parts of the Fenway, South End, and Dorchester.
 Turner won his seat by a 693-vote margin against the city's director of youth services, who was the preferred candidate of Mayor Tom Menino.

 Turner had a volatile tenure on the council, and was known for "outspoken actions and often abrasive personality."
 In February 2004, angry at being removed from the Education Committee, he compared City Council President Michael F. Flaherty to Louise Day Hicks, an opponent of the city's desegregation busing.
-He had also accused limits placed on debate as being "institutional racism."
+He had also accused limits placed on debate as being "institutional racism".

 In November 2001 and November 2007, Turner won over 80% of the vote in his re-election bids; he ran unopposed in November 2003 and November 2005.
 He was more closely challenged in November 2009, defeating Carlos Henriquez by approximately a 60% to 40% margin.

 In 2002, he authored an ordinance protecting transgender persons from discrimination that was overwhelmingly approved by the council and signed into law.
 When Governor Mitt Romney tried to end the state's affirmative action guidelines, Turner became one of its aggressive critics, helping to lead the governor stop the change.

 In April 2004, Turner was quoted by the Boston Herald as saying that Condoleezza Rice working for George W. Bush was "similar in my mind to a Jewish person working for Hitler in the 1930s."

 In May 2004, Turner and activist Sadiki Kambon held a press conference to reveal photos purportedly showing U.S. soldiers raping Iraqi women.
 The Boston Globe "questioned the legitimacy of the photos, which were then proven to be bogus."
 Turner was subjected to wide criticism from conservative media and was censured by six members of the city council.
 Turner was unrepentant, noting that he had urged the media to confirm the photos’ authenticity before disseminating them.

+During the 2008 Green Party presidential primaries, Turner gave his endorsement to the presidential candidacy of Cynthia McKinney.